Proudly Protecting the Town of Aurora and Newmarket

 • Stay informed of winter weather.

 • Keep a sufficient supply of heating fuel.
-Consider storing a back-up fuel, such as a good supply of dry, seasoned wood for your fireplace or wood stove.
+Consider storing a back-up fuel, such as a good supply of dry wood for your fireplace or wood stove.

 • Winterize your home.
 Insulate walls and attics, caulk and weather-strip doors and windows, and install storm windows or cover windows with plastic.